Don-Hamill/WebScraper/README.md

 # WebScraper

-Simple Web scraper that parses nature website
+Simple Web scraper that parses nature website using BeautifulSoup and stores articles as text files.